 RUEN BINGS 潤餅

 Ruen bings (潤餅 translates to "steamed spring roll") are the Taiwanese equivalent to a mini-burrito.
 While ruen bings are most commonly found at street markets, they are also popular during family gatherings, where family members choose from an array of fillings and bao their own custom ruen bings.
-Ruen bings are traditionally filled with a base of sautéed cabbage and carrots, protein(s), additional vegetables if desired, and finished with peanut powder.
-With a variety of options available, we encourage you to try a range of combinations to find your favorite.
+Ruen bings are traditionally filled with a base of vegetables and finished with hoisin sauce & peanut powder - producing a savory and sweet flavor profile with varying textures.

 sweet & sour marinated beef

 firm, pressed tofu steeped in our own five-spice blend

 stir-fried berkshire pork

 • all ruen bings are served with shredded cabbage, carrots, garlic chives, shiitake mushrooms, hoisin sauce and finished with crushed peanut powder* •